 In May 2017, the Company signed a comprehensive agreement with Compañia Minera Virgen de la Merced S.A.C. ("Merced") on the Ocros project.
-Under the agreement, Merced has two exclusive options to earn up to a 70% interest in the Ocros concessions over four years, by making cash payments totaling US\$550,000, and completing 10,000m of drilling, including a mandatory 2,000m of drilling.
-The Company received payment of US\$75,000 on signing the agreement.
+Under the agreement, Merced has two exclusive options to earn up to a 70% interest in the Ocros concessions over four years.
+To exercise the first option to earn 51%, Merced must complete 6,000m of diamond drilling, and make cash payments of US\$250,000 (received).
+Merced now has the option to earn up to a 70% interest by making an additional cash payment of US\$300,000, and completing an additional 4,000m of drilling.
 Merced is the owner of the mineral concessions adjacent and to the south of Ocros, and is operating a small mining operation on the Merced concessions.

-Merced commenced their drill program in July 2017, and completed the first hole to a depth of 737m, the second hole to a depth of 701m, and the third hole to a depth of 671m.
-After completion of third hole in early 2018, Merced completed a magnetic geophysical survey, and recommenced drilling in April.
-The fourth drillhole was completed to a depth of 818m, the fifth hole had reached a depth of 110m as of September 16, 2018 when drilling ceased due to a mechanical breakdown.
-Drilling resumed on the fifth hole on October 21st.
-Merced mobilized a second drill rig to the project, which rig commenced drilling their sixth hole on October 18th, and had reached a depth of 15m as of October 23rd.
-To date, no results have been reported from Merced's Ocros drilling.
+Merced commenced their drill program in July 2017, and completed the first hole to a depth of 737m, the second hole to 701m, and the third hole to a depth of 671m.
+After completion of third hole in early 2018, Merced completed a magnetic geophysical survey, and recommenced drilling in April 2018.
+The fourth drillhole was completed to a depth of 818m, the fifth hole to 677m, the sixth hole to 1,024m, the seventh hole to 1,008m, the eighth hole to 537m, and the ninth hole to a depth of 375m in May 2019.
+To date, Merced have completed 6,549m in 9 drillholes.
+Drill core has been transported from site to Merced's facilities in Lima, where the core is being split, and samples prepared.
+No results have been reported by the Company from Merced's Ocros drilling.